 A balustrade is a collective name for the complete assembly of handrails, base rails, newels, spindles, infill, and newer caps.

 The term "Handrail" is sometimes used to mean just the banister or sometimes just the balusters.
 A handrail is a rail that is designed to be grasped by the hand to provide stability or support.
-It is also known as railing or banister.
+It is also known as a railing or banister.
 They are typically supported by posts or mounted directly to walls.
 There is often a railing on both sides, sometimes only on one side or not at all, on a wide staircase, there is sometimes also one in the middle or even more.
 The handrails up the side or sides of a stairway and, as an extension, along with the edge of a landing.

 The material of a handrail can be stainless steel, cast iron, or aluminum.

-- This is an angled member for handholding, as distinguished from the vertical balusters which hold it up for stair that are open on one side
+- This is an angled member for handholding, as distinguished from the vertical balusters which hold it up for stairs that are open on one side

 - They are grooved out so that the spindles fit into the underside of them.

 - Using straight lengths of handrail connected to handrail fittings and ramps, the handrail flows over the tops of newel turnings creating a continuous run of a handrail

 - The handrail is commonly used while ascending or descending staircases in order to prevent injuries.

-The newel is a sturdy vertical post at the end or turn of a banister.
+The newel is a sturdy vertical post at the end of the turn of a banister.
 Newel is also known as a central pole or support column.
 Since it is a structural component, it extends below the floor and subfloor to the bottom of the floor joists and is bolted right to the floor joist.
 There are four kinds of newel stair posts which are- standard, landing, pin-top, and stabilizer newel posts.
 Visually it looks like half the newel is embedded in the wall.
 For open landings, a newel may be extended below the landing for a decorative newel drop.

 Newel Shape and Size